We make economic decisions every day, even though most people don’t realise it.

 Microeconomics: Economic methodology and the economic problem, individual economic decision making, price determination in a competitive market, production, costs and revenue, perfect competition, imperfectly competitive markets and monopoly, the labour market, the distribution of income and wealth: poverty and inequality, the market mechanism, market failure and government intervention in markets

 Macroeconomics: The measurement of macroeconomic performance, how the macroeconomy works: the circular flow of income, AD/AS analysis, and related concepts, economic performance, financial markets and monetary policy, fiscal policy and supply-side policies, the international economy.

 Paper 1: Markets and market failure.
 Microeconomics content.
 Written exam: 2 hours, 80 marks, 33.3% of A-level.
 Section A: data response questions requiring written answers, choice of one from two contexts worth 40 marks Section B: essay questions requiring written answers, choice of one from three worth 40 marks

 Paper 2: National and international economy.
 Macroeconomics content.
 Written exam: 2 hours, 80 marks, 33.3% of A-level.
 Section A: data response questions requiring written answers, choice of one from two contexts worth 40 marks Section B: essay questions requiring written answers, choice of one from three worth 40 marks

 Paper 3: Economic principles and issues.
 Microeconomics and macroeconomics content.
 Written exam: 2 hours, 80 marks, 33.3% of A-level.
 Section A: multiple choice questions worth 30 marks Section B: case study questions requiring written answers, worth 50 marks

-Grade 7 in Maths GCSE
+Grade 7 in Maths and English GCSEs